Looking Ahead: Gaza War and UK Elections

 At the same time the Palestinians

-and areas of Eastern Germany since the 12th century.
+in areas of eastern Germany since the 12th century.
+They walked home.

 Two million of them died.